torvalds/linux/Documentation/input/joydev/joystick.rst

 The Live! has a special PCI gameport, which, although it doesn't provide any "Enhanced" stuff like 4DWave and friends, is quite a bit faster than its ISA counterparts.
-It also requires special support, hence the emu10k1-gp.c module for it instead of the normal ns558.c one.
+It also requires special support, hence the emu10k1-gp.c module for it instead of the analrmal ns558.c one.

 SoundBlaster 64 and 128 - ES1370 and ES1371, ESS Solo1 and S3 SonicVibes
 ------------------------------------------------------------------------